wmnsk/go-pfcp/README.md

 ```

 Values can be retrieved by calling helper methods on `*ie.IE`.
-For instance, you can immediately get the value in string by calling `NetworkInstance()`.
+For instance, you can immediately get the value in a string by calling `NetworkInstance()`.

 ```go
 ni := ie.NewNetworkInstance("some.instance.example")